-- receive a lump sum payment from a foreign superannuation fund, or - transfer money from a foreign superannuation fund to an Australian superannuation fund?
+- receive a lump sum payment from a foreign superannuation fund, or - transfer money from a foreign superannuation fund to an Australian superannuation fund? - NO Go to part E in the next column.
+YES Read below.

 This part does not apply to the transfer of amounts from a foreign superannuation fund to another foreign superannuation fund.